Facts & Figures

 - The School of Education is accredited by the Teacher Education Accreditation Council (TEAC).

-- The School of Business is one of 555 institutions in the world to be accredited by The Association to Advance Collegiate Schools of Business (AACSB) International.
+- The School of Business is accredited by The Association to Advance Collegiate Schools of Business (AACSB) International, an achievement obtained by less than 700 schools worldwide.

 - Seventeen alumni are members of the prestigious National Academy of Engineering — an impressive number for an institution the size of Manhattan College.